M-Woo/Daily_Notes-Practice/00-Interview-Questions.md

 Whats the difference between standards mode and quirks mode?
 - "Quirks" mode is used for legacy browsers, while "standards" mode follows the W3C specification.

+What are data- attributes good for?
+- Store custom data in Dom node